matijakolaric-com/django-music-publisher/docs/manual_albumcd.rst

 .. figure:: /images/tracks_added.png
    :width: 100%

    Example with added tracks.
-Please note that the first track has an ealier release date.
+Please note that the first track has an earlier release date.

 Registering revised works
 +++++++++++++++++++++++++